DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_agent/dxcagentfinance/bank-recon/match.md

 View the telemetry by using **Go to dashboard** on the ActionPane.
 This is only enabled for applicable agents.

 Per each run, the following telemetry could be logged per agent.
 The data is displayed by month:
-- Statement count
+- Statement count - Number of bank statement records included in runs
-- Document count
+- Document count - Number of bank documents included in runs
-- Matched statement count
+- Matched statement count - Number of bank statements matched
-- Matched document count
+- Matched document count - Number of bank documents matched
-- Number of matches
+- Number of matches - Number of matches, for example a many-to-many match would count as one match
-- Number of runs
+- Number of runs - Each time the agent is run, either via import or button in bank reconciliation worksheet

 ## Bank accounts